autowarefoundation/autoware.universe/planning/behavior_velocity_planner/occlusion-spot-design.md

 ##### Safe Behavior After Passing Safe Margin Point

-This module defines safe margin consider ego distance to stop and collision path point geometrically. while ego is cruising from safe margin to collision path point ego keeps same velocity as occlusion spot safe velocity.
+This module defines safe margin to consider ego distance to stop and collision path point geometrically.
+While ego is cruising from safe margin to collision path point, ego vehicle keeps the same velocity as occlusion spot safe velocity.

 ![brief](./docs/occlusion_spot/behavior_after_safe_margin.svg)

 ##### Detection area polygon

-Occlusion spot computation: searching occlusion spots for all cells in the occupancy_grid inside "max lateral distance" requires a lot of computational cost, so this module use only one most notable occlusion spot for each partition.(currently offset is from baselink to from for safety)
+Occlusion spot computation: searching occlusion spots for all cells in the occupancy_grid inside "max lateral distance" requires a lot of computational cost, so this module use only one most notable occlusion spot for each partition. (currently offset is from baselink to front for safety)
+The maximum length of detection area depends on ego current vehicle velocity and acceleration.

 ![brief](./docs/occlusion_spot/detection_area_poly.svg)